Data on Globes, Terrain, and Geographic Context

 Some data is inherently geographic.
 Office locations, delivery routes, sensor networks, customer distribution, supply chain pathways.
 Plotting this on a flat map works for regional views.
-But when the data spans continents, when routes wrap around the globe, or when elevation matters, a 3D globe or terrain view provides context that flat projections distort.
+But when data spans continents, when routes wrap around the planet, or when elevation matters, an interactive globe or terrain view gives context that flat projections distort.

 Supply Chain Control